DanCardin/cappa/docs/source/invoke.md

    itself.
 However being forced to define function at the same location as your CLI definition may or may not be a drawback at all, for your usecase.

-2. You can utilize the explcit `invoke=function` argument:
+2. You can utilize the expliicit `invoke=function` argument:

    ```python
    def function(example: Example):